MMP for co-rank one foliations on threefolds: Constructing the flip

-By Lemma \ref{l_rounddown}, we may assume below that $\lfloor \Delta \rfloor = 0$.
-Let $S_k$ be the collection of all the separatrices on $X$ containing some of the curves contracted by $f$, formal or otherwise, and whose existence is guaranteed by Lemma \ref{l_fdlt-terminal} and Lemma \ref{l_formalseparatrix} (see also Remark \ref{r_sep}).
+We now proceed with the construction outlined above.
+Let $S_1,\dots,S_{\ell}$ be the collection of all the $\cal F$-invariant divisors (formal or otherwise) on $X$ meeting at least one of the curves contracted by $f$, whose existence is guaranteed by Remark \ref{r_sep}.
+We remark that by Lemma \ref{l_formalseparatrix} we may extend each $S_i$ to a formal divisor on $\widehat{X}$.
+We emphasise that each $f$-exceptional curve is contained in one such divisor.
 By Lemma \ref{l_approx_etale}, we may find a diagram